-Australia’s boundless collection of marine life and various beautiful islands to explore will be an experience any passionate diver, advanced or beginner, will never forget.
+Diving in Australia means a boundless collection of marine life and beautiful islands that any passionate diver - both advanced or beginner - will never forget.

 Diving In Australia is truly the ultimate diving experience.
 One of the 7 Natural Wonders of the World can be found in Australia: The Great Barrier Reef.
 This attraction alone makes Australia one of the top countries in the world for divers.

 Check out 6 of the other major “must visit” diving sites in Australia:

 Abundant marine life mesmerizes divers and snorkelers making Cairns one of the top diving in Australia sites.